Zool

+Secret Mode for Windows, PlayStation 4 and Xbox One in August 2021.

 Gameplay

 The game is a platform game, relying on smooth, fast-moving gameplay.
 Its protagonist is Zool, a gremlin "Ninja of the Nth Dimension" who is forced to land on Earth; in order to gain ninja ranking, he has to pass seven lands, beating a boss at the end of each of them.
 The game contains a number of embedded minigames, including several arcade games, a scrolling space shooter and a game accessible only by making Zool play a certain tune on an in-game piano or finding certain invisible warp points.

 Development and release

-George Allan came with the idea of Zool as he was criticized on his previous game Switchblade II for having a lack of enemies.
+George Allan came up with the idea of Zool as he was criticized on his previous game Switchblade II for having a lack of enemies.
 In development, Zool could cast spells to get him out of trouble by collecting potions.
 For example, Zool could escape from pits with high jump spells and cast a shadow spell to make a clone of him that follows his actions (thus doubling the fire power).
 In the final version, the spells were replaced with collectible power-ups.
 The very early name for the project was Pootz.
 The soundtrack by Patrick Phelan overlaps with the Lotus 3 soundtrack and inspired several modern electro/techno remixes.
+Candy company Chupa Chups sponsored the game's production, with the company logo featured prominently within the game.
 The game was heavily hyped upon its initial release, including being bundled with the then-newly launched Amiga 1200, although not the AGA version with enhanced graphics which followed later.
 In 2000, the Amiga version of Zool was re-released as part of The Best of Gremlin compilation.

 Zool was also ported to the Atari ST, Game Boy, Mega Drive/Genesis, SNES, Master System, Game Gear, Amiga CD32, IBM PC Compatibles, and RISC OS, as well as an arcade machine.
 The Amiga CD32 version has original red book audio tracks by Neil Biggin and has the option to have both sound effects and music.
 This and the Acorn Archimedes port are the only two incarnations of the original Amiga version to have this.
+For the Atari ST, the programmers and graphics artists choose to incorporate the redesigned sprites from their upcoming sequel Zool 2 (in development at the time) to use for their star character on the Atari version to address the criticism that the original Zool character sprites were not cute enough.
 Most computer ports are close to the Amiga original but the Genesis and SNES ports both feature different levels which are structured differently, different background graphics, and unique bosses.
 The Sega Master System version features smaller, more scaled down stages and a more strict quota on collectible items, but also features unique gameplay moves like a wall climb.
 With the exception of the CD32 version, all console versions feature the soundtrack of the Amiga original, remixed appropriately for each console's unique sound systems.